De-Panther/unity-webxr-export/README.md

 This asset works by utilizing Unity's WebGL platform support and therefore shares the same limitations.
 Because of this, mobile support is limited and may not work.
 See [Unity's WebGL browser compatibility](https://docs.unity3d.com/2018.1/Documentation/Manual/webgl-browsercompatibility.html).

+#### Chrome for Android

+For WebVR content to work with the regular release version of Chrome for Android, users will need to [manually enable WebVR](https://webvr.rocks/chrome_for_android#setup) from `chrome://flags`.

+Alternatively, sites can register for a [WebVR Origin Trial token](https://webvr.rocks/chrome_for_android#what_is_the_webvr_origin_trial) which will allows the API to be available for whitelisted origins.

 ## Getting started

 * [Setting up a Unity project for WebVR](./docs/project-setup.md)